MinyanLi/MinyanLi.github.io/create_github_page/readme.md

 ```
 [folder](folder)
 # folder means a new folder under the main directory
-# folder contains a "README.me" file containing the content of the new page
+# folder contains a "README.me" file with contents of the new page
-# folder also contains a "_config.yml" file making the jekyll theme
 ```